Mekong Delta (band): Hiatus and regrouping

 In 1997 and 1998 the first six studio albums were remixed by Erik Adam H. Grösch and Hubert and re-released.
 Some albums were sonically improved, others were hardly changed.
 After this the band went on a long hiatus.
 Rumors started circulating that Hubert had fled to Greece or Turkey, or even that he had died.
 At the end of 2005 Hubert was brought in contact with guitarist Peter Lake from Swedish metal band Theory in Practice and the project restarted.
 At first Peter Haas agreed to return as drummer of the project, but he later resigned.
 Erstwhile member Uli Kusch stepped in as drummer.
 A singer was being sought after and enough material seemed to be ready for a new album.
 Eventually, former Crows and Wolf Spider singer Leo Szpigiel was added to the line-up.
-This line-up recorded the album Lurking Fear, which was released on August 31, 2007.
+This line-up recorded the album Lurking Fear, which was released on 31 August 2007.
 (This was the second of the band's albums to be named after a story by H. P. Lovecraft, the first being 1988's "The Music of Erich Zann").
 Due to the busy time schedule of the members, planning tour dates became infeasible.

 Halfway through 2008, Ralf decided to look for members who were able to tour with the band.
 Very soon (thanks to Uli Kusch), Alexander Landenburg was recruited as the new drummer.
 Martin LeMar followed soon after to take care of the vocals.
 Benedict Zimniak and Erik Grösch were added as guitarists to complete the band.
 In 2009 plans were made to record a new studio album with the line-up that came to be and in June 2010 Wanderer on the Edge of Time was released.
 Also a video clip was made of the song "King with Broken Crown".

-On January 29, 2014 it was announced that Mekong Delta is going the release a new album.
-The album In A Mirror Darkly was released on April 23 of that year.
+On 29 January 2014, it was announced that Mekong Delta was going to release a new album.
+The album In a Mirror Darkly was released on 23 April of that year.